 Do you have a toilet that you feel suspicious about leaking?
 Here’s one way to find out.
 Take some food coloring or kool-aid, anything safe and potable with a color additive, and pour it into the holding tank of the toilet.
 If the color additive makes its way to the inside of the bowl, the flap in the holding tank is faulty or the chain may just need adjusting.
 Its not unusual to see increases in water usage of up to 20,000 gallons a month because of a faulty toilet flapper.
 It really brings a new light to the the old saying, “your flushing your money down the toilet.”

 The area we live in is notorious for hard water.
+HB&TS’s water is slightly or moderately hard and is registering continuously at 110 ppm or 5.6 grains per gallon.
 “Hard Water” was originally termed as such, due to it being more difficult to work with.
 It takes more soap, shampoo and detergent to do the same job that soft water can do with less.
 With all of the limestone and minerals in our area that are dissolved into the water, its just a natural occurance.
 But, we are not alone.
 According to the U.S. Geological Survey, at least 85% of the U.S. has hard water.
 After treatment, the water coming to your home is categorized as, “slightly or moderately hard”.
 Still, calcium deposits are a very common thing to find and can be very hard on your appliances that use water.
 These deposits look like a white film or small white stones that you can crush between your fingers.
 They can clog up sink and shower heads.
 Clog up the screens on your washing machine hoses and dishwasher.
 Even build up and fill your entire hot water heater.
 If your having trouble with low flows coming through only certain sinks or appliances, you may want to start your troubleshooting by unscrewing a few faucet screens and see if there is any buildup of calcium that needs removing.

 A water softener is also an option that you might want to look into.
 It takes the calcium or magnesium from the water and replaces it with either sodium or potassium.
 It will eliminate the calcium deposits and the softer water will be easier on your appliances.
 It may even add some lifetime.
 But, dont forget, it will require some maintenance.